DCollinsOwuor/website/content/project/pandemic flu/index.md

 slides: example
 ---

-Collins' research study into pandemic viruses sought to understand the origins and patterns of spread of the 2009 **pandemic influenza A(H1N1)pdm09 virus** since its introduction into Kenya in June 2009.
-He generated virus genome sequences from respiratory samples collected from influenza virus positive cases admitted to 7 influenza surveillance sites across Kenya between 2009 and 2018, which he analyzed using advanced bioinformatics techniques.
-His work is part of a global surveillance network for influenza to understand the global patterns of spread of influenza viruses.
+Collins' research sought to understand the spread of the 2009 **pandemic influenza A(H1N1)pdm09 virus** since its introduction into Kenya in 2009.
+He generated virus sequences from respiratory samples collected from influenza virus positive cases admitted to 7 surveillance sites across Kenya between 2009 and 2018.

-The genomics and advanced bioinformatics techniques used in his work are applicable for investigating other emerging and re-emerging pathogens, for example, **SARS-CoV-2 coronavirus** associated with the ongoing COVID-19 pandemic.

-The movie below illustrates the patterns of spread of pandemic influenza A(H1N1)pdm09 viruses since introduction into Kenya in 2009.
-Countrywide, influenza viruses spread from multiple locations to multiple destinations within Kenya and between locations in proximity; the year-round spread of the virus is regulated by virus introductions from outside Kenya.
-These findings have important implications for public health practice in Kenya and the region.
-For example, they suggest that future novel strains of influenza virus (and other novel viruses) may enter Kenya at multiple locations rather than just through its major airport-transport hub of Nairobi.
+The movie below illustrates the patterns of spread of A(H1N1)pdm09 viruses in Kenya, 2009-2018.
+Countrywide, influenza viruses spread from multiple locations to multiple destinations within Kenya and between locations in proximity, with important implications for public health practice in Kenya and the region.
+For example, they suggest that future novel strains of influenza virus (and other novel viruses) may spread to multiple Kenyan locations following introduction.
 Thus, surveillance efforts should be concentrated in as many sites as possible for better pandemic preparedness.

 {{< video src="video.mp4" controls="no">}}